External Hard Drive Not Showing Up on Mac

 Hard drives and SSDs don’t last forever, and the more you use them, the more likely they are to break down.
 When that happens, you’ll find your Mac isn’t able to read the external hard drive.
 Sometimes, it happens, and you can face inconsistent performance from your external drive.
 If it’s the case for you, back up important data to another location immediately.

+Other times, drives die suddenly, and you cannot retrieve the data stored on them.
 In many cases, though, when your Mac is struggling to recognize an external drive, the fixes we’ve looked at here will solve the issue.
 And if you want to save yourself the trouble of searching through settings and folders, you can save time with MacKeeper’s Find & Fix—a fast, easy way to get your Mac in top working condition.

 Use your Mac to the fullest!
 Sign up and get: